Christian Didier: Publicity

-Eventually, however, he began to appreciate that he was not being taken seriously.
+Eventually, however, Didier began to appreciate that he was not being taken seriously.
 He even doubted his own talent as an author.
 The conviction that success equated with fame remained undimmed, however, and he became increasingly attracted by the role of "universal citizen and justice giver for moral order" ("citoyen universel, justicier de l'ordre moral").
 Another term that comes up in connection with Didier's self-appointed mission around this time is "avenger of the Jews" ("vengeur de juifs").